xfbs/passgen/README.md

 # Passgen [![CI Pipelines](https://gitlab.com/xfbs/passgen/badges/master/pipeline.svg)](https://gitlab.com/xfbs/passgen/-/pipelines) [![Documentation](https://xfbs.gitlab.io/passgen/badges/docs.svg)](https://passgen.it/docs/index.html)

-Passgen is a tool to generate random passphrases from a regular expression.
-It supports choosing words from a wordlist, building a markov-chain from a wordlist to generate high-entropy, but pronounceable sequences.
-It can also be used with a master passphrase.
+Passgen is a tool to generate random sequences from a [regular expression](https://en.wikipedia.org/wiki/Regular_expression).
+It has some features that make it uniquely useful for generating secure passphrases, such as supporting choosing words from a wordlist, building a markov-chain from a wordlist to generate high-entropy, but pronounceable sequences, and being able to measure the actual entropy of every sequence it generates.

 * Website: [passgen.it](https://passgen.it)
 * Source Documentation: [Doxygen](https://passgen.it/docs/index.html)